7201krap/CPP_introduction_to_opencv/README.md

 ## OpenCV_Intruder_dectection <침입자 검출 시스템>

+### Visual Studio is used for the program development.
+OpenCV version: 4.4.0

 ### How does this program works:

 1. Get a webcam video frame.
 (This is can be changed to an another camera such as a CCTV.
 You can do this by changing parameter in 'VideoCapture')